 Collaborate to Innovate identifies SMEs with innovation or applied research needs and matches them to university research groups with complementary skills or expertise.
-The call for the second round of the programme will open on 21 February 2019.

 Aims and goals